 In situations in which granularity of functionality exposed by the application through the web service does not match that of the EBS, attempts should be made to have appropriate modifications or enhancements made in the application.
-In situations in which these modifications cannot be made to the application, the ABCS is not only responsible for transformations, but also must aggregate and disaggregate services.
+In situations in

 For example, perhaps a single business-level activity cannot be mapped to a single API or operation in the server application.
 The provider application might have very fine-grained operations and might also require that transaction management be handled by calling applications.
 In this case, the provider ABCS probably has a chatty conversation with the provider application.
 The provider ABCS is also responsible for state management.